nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 Reading with the dax client will now get the data from the DynamoDB client once saving it to the cache layer.
 All consecutive read operations will then be handled by the cache layer greatly accelerating reading speed and preventing request throttling in the underprovisioned dynamodb table.

+\
+&nbsp;
 ## 10. Conclusion

-In a world where data is getting more and more important and the many databases we today know to save all kinds of data in different formats.
-AWS Dynamodb has found a good spot in the niche of NoSQL databases to play out its advantages to store data in a reliable, secure and very cost-effective manner.
+In a world where data is getting increasingly important, the diverse databases known today are required to store multifold data types in countless different formats.
+AWS DynamoDB has found a good spot in the niche of NoSQL databases to play out its advantages.
+It stores the data in a reliable, secure and very cost-effective manner.

-Its very complex business logic for sharding, saving data, automatic failover and data backup is abstracted in a very easy to use Software-Development-Kit.
+Its very complex business logic for sharding, saving data, automatic failover, and data backup is abstracted in a very easy to use Software-Development-Kit.
 It offers a high percentage of availability (99.999%) as documented in the Aws service Level Agreements[^36]  while still being very cost-effective.

-It certainly does not fit all use cases and will never conquer the world of other SQL based databases.
-But we discovered a lot of advantages by an in depth look at the different operations and features offered to developers and customers.
+Although it does not fit all use cases and will not be able to replace SQL based databases, it has a lot of advantages.  \

-We examined how to create tables and how to provision the needed capacity in different modes as well as the advantages and disadvantages for using them in different use cases.

-We showed how to read and write data with the Dynamodb SDK as well as the easier to use DynamoDB Document Client in small code examples.
-We tackled the more complex uses-cases covered by transactions and update streams until finally exploring the massive performance boost which is possible by using in-memory acceleration.
+The in depth view into the system offered in this report illustrated the multitude of operations and features offered to developers and customers.
+By examining the processes of creating tables and efficiently provisioning the required capacity in different modes as well as the advantages and disadvantages for using them in different use cases, the benefits of using DynamoDB reveal themselves evidently.
+Furthermore it was demonstrated how data is read and written with the DynamoDB SDK and the effortless usage of the DynamoDB Document Client displayed in code examples.
+This is further shown by explaining some more complex uses-cases, like transactions and update streams.
+Finally the massive performance boost, using in-memory acceleration, is illustrated.  \

-So the conclusion is that AWS DynamoDB, even if it is just one of the hundred possibilities to choose from, is able to stand out from its competitors.

-For the right use-case for example in a serverless stack and combined with other AWS Services like Lambda and SQS it is easy and fun to use.
+All in all it can be said that although AWS DynamoDB is only one of the many systems on the market it is clearly able to stand out.
+Given it is applied to the right use-case, for example in a serverless stack and combined with other AWS Services like Lambda and SQS, it is effortless and fun to use. \

-The authors of this document hope they could give the reader a good overview of the architecture, the features, some code examples to get started as well as some advantages and disadvantages to look out for when using this kind of database.
+This report aims to provide a clear overview of the architecture and the features of DynamoDB.
+The code examples are designed to facilitate the usage of the system and expedite the “getting started phase” of developers.
+Furthermore highlighting of advantages and disadvantages aims to assist with the question: “Is this the right database for my use case?”.
+Thus the key information required to set up a project with DynamoDB and to maintain it is hereby provided.

+\
+&nbsp;
 ## 11. Bibliography

 Tables 1 - 8:   Amazon Web Services - Comparing the Use of Amazon DynamoDB and Apache HBase for NoSQL